emberjs/data/guides/relationships/features/links-mode.md

   links: {
     related: string | { href: string };

-    // other links still as desired
+    // other links as desired
   }
 }
 ```